Learning Multiscale Non-stationary Causal Structures: Introduction

 \section{Introduction}

-A causal graph describes causal relationships among the constituents of a given system, and represents a powerful tool for analyzing such a system under interventions and distribution changes.
-In general, causal graphs are not known.
-Fortunately, it is possible to leverage causal inference approaches to unveil and quantify the causal relationships among variables.
-While randomized experiments are the gold standard for testing causal hypotheses (especially in medicine and social sciences), in many cases such interventional approaches are unfeasible or unethical.
-Therefore, in recent years, great effort has been devoted to the development of methods able to retrieve causal structures from observational data~\cite{glymour2019review, scholkopf2021toward}.
+A causal graph describes causal relationships among the constituents of a given system, and represents a powerful tool to analyze such a system under interventions and distribution changes.
+In general, causal graphs are unknown.
+Fortunately, it is possible to leverage causal structure learning approaches to unveil and quantify the causal relationships among variables.
+While randomized experiments are the gold standard for testing causal hypotheses (especially in medicine and the social sciences), in many cases such interventional approaches are unfeasible or unethical.
+Hence, great effort has been devoted to the development of methods able to retrieve causal structures from observational data~\citep{glymour2019review, scholkopf2021toward}.

-Causal inference methods can be mainly classified into three categories, according to the approach used to infer the causal graph: (i) \emph{constraint-based approaches}, which make use of conditional independence tests to establish the presence of a link between two variables~\cite{spirtes2000,huang2020}; (ii) \emph{score-based methods}, which use search procedures in order to optimize a certain score function~\cite{heckerman1995,chickering2002,huang2018generalized}; (iii) \emph{structural causal models}, which express a variable at a certain node as a function of its parents~\cite{lingam,hoyer,shimizu2011directlingam,peters2014,buhlmann2014cam}.

-Regardless of the different causal inference methods, the most informative casual graph is a \emph{directed acyclic graph} (DAG), where the nodes in $\mathcal{V}$ are the variables of the system, all edges $e_{ij} \in \mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ are directed and represent direct causal effects, and feedback loops among nodes are forbidden (acyclicity requirement).
-A DAG can be associated with its functional representation, also known as \emph{structural equation model} (SEM,~\cite{pearl2009causality}).
-Here each node of the causal graph is written as a function of the values of a set of parents nodes and of an endogenous latent noise (see \ref{subsec:back_EqSEM}).
+Regardless of the different causal structure learning methods, the most informative causal graph is a \emph{directed acyclic graph} (DAG), where the nodes in $\mathcal{V}$ are the variables of the system, all possible edges $e_{ij} \in \mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ are directed and represent direct causal effects, and feedback loops among nodes are forbidden (acyclicity requirement).
+A DAG can be associated with its functional representation, also known as \emph{structural equation model} (SEM,~\citealt{pearl2009causality}).
+Here each node of the causal graph is written as a function of the values of a set of parents nodes and of an endogenous latent noise (see \ref{app:A_SEM}).
 In this work, we focus on the case in which such functions are linear and the latent noise is additive.